happyapplehorse/agere/docs/guide/commander.md

 to add tasks outside of the thread, use thread-safe methods like `put_job_threadsafe` or `call_handler_threadsafe`.
 You can also use these methods to coordinate among multiple commanders, but this is usually unnecessary.

-!!! note
+!!! note ""
     When instantiating a commander, you can set your logger through the `logger` parameter.

+### Run a commander

 On launching a commander, you can set the initial Job, which can be a single Job or a sequence of Jobs (list, tuple, etc.).
 The commander will immediately start executing these Jobs after running.
 The `CommanderAsync.run`